eudoxia0/eudoxia0.github.io/article/_posts/2023-07-11-type-systems-memory-safety.md

 # Resource Safety {#resource}

-- the problems with memory safety generalize to things other than memory
-- they generalize to _resources_
+Use-after-free and leak freedom generalize beyond memory.
+Some values are also a
-  - a resource is something that has a lifetime: it has to be created, used, and disposed in a particular way
+_resource_: something that has a lifetime and has to be acquired, used, and disposed in a particular way.

-  - bytes and floats and string literals are not resources
-  - heap-allocated memory, file handles, network sockets, database handles, locks, mutexes, etc. are resources
+Bytes and floats are not resources.
+Heap-allocated memory, file handles, network sockets, database handles, locks, mutexes, etc. are resources.
+They have a
-  - they have a contract: the api has to be used in a particular order and number of times
+contract: the API functions have to be used in a particular order, in a particular number of times.

 # Approaches {#approaches}